 The first classification may include trees with diameters up to 7.99 inches DBH; trees less than eight (8) inches in diameter are not protected unless the tree was planted to satisfy the requirements of Subchapter 11 of the Unified Development Code.
-The trees selected for mitigation or tree credit shall be indicated on the tree survey within a site plan, site disturbance plan, and construction plans.
+However, healthy trees (good branching structure, height, and spread similar to nursery-grown trees) with diameters from 3-7.99 inches may be credited toward landscaping requirements described in Subchapter 11 of the Zoning Ordinance.
+The trees selected for mitigation or tTree credit will shall be indicated on the tree survey and within a site plan, site disturbance plan, and construction plans and will be protected in the same manner as a protected tree.
+The City Arborist or Administrator will approve the trees recommended for mitigation.

-The second classification includes trees 8-17.99 inches DBH and trees planted to satisfy the requirements of Subchapter 11 of the Unified Development Code.
+The second classification includes trees with diameters of 8-17.99 inches DBH and trees planted to satisfy the requirements of Subchapter 11 of the Unified Development Code.